Several online sites let you "name your price" for lodging, rental cars, consumer goods, events, and more. It helps to have a strategy.

 Cheap Cruises Guide

 Cruise lines tend to specialize in some aspect of the cruise experience.
 Some cruises excel in entertainment and activities, while others stress food and service.
 One line may be a non-stop party, whereas another may offer geography lectures.
-You'll also come across cruises with themes, such as romance, sporty/adventure, and gay and lesbian.
-The cruise trends for 2012, says Travel Zealots, include enhanced dining experiences, such as guest chefs and unique cuisine, and more attention to on-board environmental practices and sustainable tourism, including opportunities to volunteer in port and charity-related activities on the ship.
-A big "in" thing this year is expected to be river cruising, both along the Mississippi and through the waterways of Europe.
-Theme cruises focused on music, art, culture, and family fun abound, and the 100th anniversary of the Titanic disaster is slated to be a popular motif.
-Many cruises also offer the option of land-based activities at ports of call -- for a fee, of course.
+You'll also come across cruises with themes that cater to specific demographics, such as romance, sports/adventure, and LGBT.
+Recent trends include enhanced dining experiences, such as guest chefs and specialty cuisine, and a new round of "firsts" including an on-board waterpark and a glass-bottom walkway above the water.

-To help you decide which cheap cruise is best for you, we've prepared a rundown of features commonly found on low-cost cruises, along with a summary of their performance based on a reading of expert and consumer reviews.
+To help you decide which cruise is best for you, we've prepared a rundown of features commonly found on low-cost cruises, along with a summary of their performance based on a reading of expert and consumer reviews.
 Travelers consider the overall experience, accommodations (space and cleanliness), food (many menu options and well-prepared meals), and entertainment (variety for the adults, G-rated fun for kids) as most critical.
+Many cruises also offer the option of land-based activities at ports of call -- for a fee, of course.
 Keep in mind that many cruise lines operate many different ships, so reports about any given cruise line can vary widely, depending on the ship and the route.